 - Paragraph Structure

 Another huge aspect of formatting for me with this next book is improving my paragraph structure.
-If you would take the time to browse the books on your shelf (yes, do it now.
-This article will still be open when you get back.
-Unless your computer isn’t charged and it dies but you get the point.
-To the bookshelf you go) you’ll see how the paragraphs are lined up.
+If you would take the time to browse the books on your shelf you’ll see how the paragraphs are lined up.
 Further, they are different for the kind of book.
 Young Adult books for very young adults (starting at maybe pre-teen) have text that is larger than general adult fiction books.
 They also have more space between them.
 This makes it easier to read.
-On the other hand, books that are harder to read or are for older audiences have text that has less space and are closer together.
+On the other hand, books that are harder to read or are for older audiences have text that has less space and is closer together.
 How does this help the author?
 We want our books to be appropriate for the grade level to which it is meant for.
-A children’s book is going to have big text and lots of space but as we go up in grade level or age, then the text becomes smaller and less spaced.
+A children’s book is going to have the big text and lots of space but as we go up in grade level or age, then the text becomes smaller and less space.

 - Page Numbers

 Another tidbit we can pick up from looking over the books we already own is the page numbering.
-While I add page numbers to my books Chronologically (because the order isn’t that important to me, just as long as its numbered), I’ve noticed that some books (most of the ones that are Traditionally Published and that I grew up with), are numbered in a certain order: The “even” numbered page is on the left-hand page and the “odd numbered page is on the right-hand page.
+While I add page numbers to my books Chronologically, I’ve noticed that some books (most of the ones that are Traditionally Published and that I grew up with), are numbered in a certain order: The “even” numbered page is on the left-hand page and the “odd-numbered page is on the right-hand page.
 I don’t know why as this style of page numbering isn’t very important to me, but it can come in handy for those who’d like to mimic this style.